-About 60 - 70% of the Omo River inflow will be captured and held back by the dam during the first year. ^[4] Initially, dam operations will be extremely restricted since water levels must rise to certain elevations before water can be discharged through power tunnel intakes and outlet structures.
-As the water begins rising, the only available outlet will be a temporary minimum flow conduit that can release approximately $25 \text{ m}^3/\text{s} - 100 \text{ m}^3/\text{s}$. ^[4]
+About 60 - 70% of the Omo River inflow will be captured and held back by the dam during the first year.^[3] Initially, dam operations will be extremely restricted since water levels must rise to certain elevations before water can be discharged through power tunnel intakes and outlet structures.
+As the water begins rising, the only available outlet will be a temporary minimum flow conduit that can release approximately 25 m3/s - 100 m3/s. ^[3] If all goes as planned, one turbine at a time would be commissioned beginning around September 2014, around the same time that a permanent minimum flow outlet would become usable.
+Flows would then fluctuate between turbine discharge (~ 100 m3/s per turbine) and the permanent minimum flow (25 m3/s).
+Therefore, we can expect that discharge from ~ May to November, a 7-month period which spans the wet season, will be approximately equivalent to the driest monthly average flow.^[3] By May 2015, flows could rise if 6 turbines are commissioned as planned.^[3]

-Once turbines begin to be commissioned, at an approximate rate of one per month^[1], daily flows would then fluctuate between the turbine discharge (~ 100 m3/s per turbine) and the permanent minimum flow (25 m3/s).
-Seasonal flow changes would be almost erased.
-Various project documents ^[5, 6] have proposed a 10-day, 1000 m3/s controlled flood release in September to mitigate the loss of the Kiremt floods.
-The inclusion of a high flow event indicates recognition by the dam owners that flow variation is the cornerstone of livelihoods for downstream communities, and healthy river ecosystems.^[7] However, independent consultants have criticized this planned flood since its effectiveness is entirely unsubstantiated as its parameters were set with the barest of scientific support.^[4, 8] Stakeholders are concerned that this planned flood release will not happen at all due to its high cost (from loss of hydropower revenue ^[4]) as well as potential for the flood to harm new irrigated plantations being built downstream of the dam.
+During regular dam operation, water releases will alternate daily between turbine discharge levels and the minimum flow level, thereby erasing seasonal flow changes.
+Various project documents ^[4, 5] have proposed a 10-day, 1000 m3/s controlled flood release in September to mitigate the loss of the Kiremt floods.
+The inclusion of a high flow event indicates recognition by the dam owners that flow variation is the cornerstone of livelihoods for downstream communities, and healthy river ecosystems.^[6] However, independent consultants have criticized this planned flood since its effectiveness is entirely unsubstantiated as its parameters were set with the barest of scientific support.^[3, 7] Stakeholders are concerned that this planned flood release will not happen at all due to its high cost (from possible loss of hydropower revenue ^[3]) as well as potential for the flood to harm new irrigated plantations being built downstream of the dam.

-COMMERCIAL IRRIGATED AGRICULTURAL PLANTATIONS
+COMMERCIAL IRRIGATED AGRICULTURAL PROJECTS

 Operation of the dam is inextricably tied to the commercial irrigated agricultural plantations now being expanded in the Lower Omo River Basin.
 Their existence is possible since the Gibe III will regulate floods and raise dry season flows, thus providing a dependable source of water for crops.
-Construction of the Kuraz Sugar plantations (projected to cover 161,285 hectares) and accompanying infrastructure, including sugar processing factories and resettlement villages, has started in advance of completion of the Gibe III.
-[9, 10] The Kuraz Sugar plantations, plus additional area identified as suitable (47,370 hectares), could require over 50% of the Omo River inflow, depending on irrigation efficiency.
-[8]
+Construction of the Kuraz Sugar plantations (projected to cover 161,285 hectares) and accompanying infrastructure, including sugar processing factories and resettlement villages, has started in advance of completion of the Gibe III.^[8, 9] The Kuraz Sugar plantations, plus additional area identified as suitable for cultivation (47,370 hectares), could eventually require over 50% of the Omo River inflow, depending on irrigation efficiency.^[7]

 Growth is apparently occurring at a rapid pace.
-A low earthen dam has been constructed across the river approximately 200 km downstream of the dam (approximately 500m long and 50m in diameter) that funnels water into an irrigation canal averaging 25 m wide.
-[10] The low earthen dam already blocks flow and floods from travelling downstream, and inundates villages upstream.
-[11] The canal abstracts water at the upstream end of more than 500 km of river at the point where flood recession agriculture becomes viable and seasonal flooding of low-lying grazing areas supports livestock.
-[6]
+A low earthen dam has been constructed across the river approximately 200 river km downstream of the Gibe III that funnels water into an irrigation canal averaging 25 m wide.^[9] The dam already blocks flow and floods from travelling downstream, and inundates villages upstream.^[10] The canal abstracts water at the upstream end of more than 500 km of river at the point where flood recession agriculture becomes viable and seasonal flooding of low-lying grazing areas supports livestock.^[5]